faisalkhan1690/ReactNativeWithNativeCode/README.md

 2. Once your the processing is done.
 Open project folder and you will find structure like this
 ![screenshot from 2017-12-04 20-08-05](https://user-images.githubusercontent.com/7554816/33558023-e519a394-d92e-11e7-8ff9-f7f53506d8a6.png)

-3. Now open this android folder in android studio and create one activity that will be your first activity of project.
+3. Now open the android folder in android studio and create one activity that will be your first activity of project.
 As of now in my project i have created one new activity FirstActivity.java and activity_first.xml layout.

 ![screenshot from 2017-12-04 20-14-57](https://user-images.githubusercontent.com/7554816/33558546-2796bc74-d930-11e7-9253-bff1f6387656.png)![screenshot from 2017-12-04 20-15-56](https://user-images.githubusercontent.com/7554816/33558547-27d01960-d930-11e7-947e-5aa63aa24980.png)